ericflo/simpleblog/posts/2014-01-23-react-finally-server-client.rst

     <a href={this.props.aboutUrl}>About this site</a>

-You can choose to use this, but after getting over my initial distaste for it ("Ack!
+You can choose not to use this, but after getting over my initial distaste for it ("Ack!
 Who got markup in my code!"), I could never go back to not using it.

 Next
 ~~~~